Costs of Running a Fireplace Compared: Wood vs Gas vs Bioethanol

 So, this makes the hourly cost of burning around 63p, which is pretty reasonable.
 However, it depends on the size of your burner and its efficiency.

 If you buy in bulk, the price comes down.
-According to The Edinburgh Reporter, running a log burner throughout the heating season (generally September to March) and using seasoned firewood (bought in bulk) would cost £837 — that's £5.34 daily.
+Running a log burner throughout the heating season (generally September to March) and using seasoned firewood (bought in bulk) would cost roughly £837 — that's £5.34 daily.

 For kiln-dried firewood, the same period would cost £945, or £6.03 daily.